 LaTeXToPDF([overwrite, verbose, create_command]) Run pdflatex binary for LaTeX files.
-RenderLaTeX([select_template,]) Create LaTeX from templates and data.
+RenderLaTeX([select_template, template_dir,]) Create LaTeX from templates and data.

-2.5.1 Output
+2.7.1 Output

-class MakeFilename (filename=None, dirname=None, fileext=None, overwrite=False) Make file name, file extension and directory name.
+class MakeFilename(filename=None, dirname=None, fileext=None, prefix=None, suffix=None, overwrite=False) Make file name, file extension and directory name.

-A single argument can be a string, which will be used as a file name without extension (but it can contain a relative path).
-The string can contain arguments enclosed in double braces.
-These arguments will be filled from context during \\\\\call\\\().
+filename is a string, which will be used as a file name without extension (but it can contain a relative path).
+The string can contain formatting arguments enclosed in double braces.
+These arguments will be filled from context during call().
 Example: